Peach Cobbler with Cinnamon and Brown Sugar

 Instructions

 • Prepare.
-Preheat the oven to 375 with the rack in the center.
-Prepare a spare baking sheet by covering it in foil to catch any drips.
+Preheat the oven to 375°F (190°C) with the rack in the center.
+Then, line a spare baking sheet with foil to catch any drips from the cobbler during baking.

 • Precook the filling.
-Combine the peaches, sugars, cinnamon, cornstarch, and lemon juice in a medium bowl.
-Pour into a 8 or 9 inch square or round baking dish and cover tightly with foil.
-Bake the filling for 20 minutes to thicken the filling.
+Combine the sliced peaches, granulated sugar, brown sugar, cinnamon, cornstarch, and lemon juice in a medium bowl.
+Next, transfer the mixture to an 8 or 9-inch square or round baking dish and cover tightly with foil.
+Bake the filling for 20 minutes to allow it to thicken.

 • Make the topping.
-While the filling is cooking, make the topping.
-Combine the butter and sugar with a mixer on medium speed, until its light and fluffy.
-Add the egg and vanilla.
-Slowly add in the dry ingredients and blend on low until just combined.
+While the filling is baking, prepare the topping.
+In a medium bowl, cream the softened butter and sugar using a medium-tailer until light and fluffy.
+Beat in the egg and vanilla extract until well combined.
+Gradually add the flour, baking powder, and a pinch of salt, mixing on low speed until just incorporated.

 • Bake and serve.
-Bake, uncovered, for 30-40 minutes until the topping is browned and the filling is bubbly.
-During the last few minutes of baking time, sprinkle coarse sugar on top if desired.
-Allow the cobbler to stand at room temperature for a few minutes before serving.
-Best when served with vanilla ice cream.
+Return the cobbler to the oven and bake, uncovered, for 30-40 minutes, or until the topping is golden brown and the filling is bubbling.
+During the last few minutes of baking, sprinkle coarse sugar on top if desired.
+Allow the cobbler to cool at room temperature for a few minutes before serving.

 Notes

-For a crowd, double the recipe and serve in 9×13 pan.
+You can double the recipe and use a 9×13 pan.

 Nutrition